Here are the answers to frequently asked questions about traffic signals:

 The colors come from nautical and railroad practices.

 Ships have used red, green, and white lamps for centuries to assign privileged and burdened rights of passage.
 A green light means the ship whose pilot sees it is privileged, while a pilot seeing the red light knows his ship is burdened, and must turn right or slow down.
 If both red and green are visible, the ships are approaching each other head-on, and must turn away, usually to the right.
-The white light indicates the ship was overtaking another ship going the same direction.
+The white light indicates the ship is overtaking another ship going the same direction.
 Multiple white lights indicate the ship is wind powered, and is always privileged over powered craft.
-Multiple red lights indicate that the ship is so big that it can't change course quickly.
+Multiple red lights indicate that the ship is so big that it can't change course or speed quickly.

 When railroads started using colored signals, the original colors were red for stop, green for caution, and white for go.
 These colors were fine for signal flags.
 But white caused a problem at night, when engine drivers saw other lights and mistook them for the signal lights.
 So the colors were changed to red for stop, yellow for caution, and green for go.
 But railroad caution signals mean the next signal is red, because the stopping distance of a train is longer than sight distance.
 The automobile caution signal gives drivers time to stop for the same signal.